 Selling User Bandwidth

 It has been found some free VPN companies sell your bandwidth which should be allocated to you.
 This, in effect, turns your system into a botnet.
-The company which has purchased the said bandwidth is free to use it any way shape or form, and if anything unscrupulous happens, it is your IP address which shows up.
+The company which has purchased the said bandwidth is free to use it anyway, shape or form, and if anything unscrupulous happens, it is your IP address that shows up.

 Selling Your Data

 Advertising and Scripts

 Some free VPN clients use their software as a means of showing advertisements.
 A VPN provider can also insert scripts into websites you visit to display targeted ads.
 These would be personalised from your browsing habits.